ritvij-saxena/receipt-processor-flask/README.md

 ## Acknowledgment

 I want to extend a big thank you to Fetch Rewards for offering such an awesome learning experience.
-This challenge has really helped me deepen my understanding of machine learning workflows—from data preprocessing and modeling to deployment and UI design.
-It’s been both tough and rewarding, providing a great chance to apply theory to a real-world problem.

 I’d love the opportunity to interview with Fetch!